microscotch/docker-dhcpd/README.md

  * ISC DHCP server from <https://www.isc.org/downloads/dhcp/>.
  * Dumb-init from <https://github.com/Yelp/dumb-init>.

+This image is based on work of Robin Smidsrød <robin@smidsrod.no>.

 Copyright & License
 ===================

-This project is copyright 2017 Robin Smidsrød <robin@smidsrod.no>.
+This project is copyright 2019 Microscotch <github.com@microscotch.net>

 It is licensed under the Apache 2.0 license.